feyzaakyurek/bias-textgen/README.md

 https://github.com/amazon-research/bold (Create a folder data/ and place bold under data.)
 ```

+Standard pipeline:
+Scripts are available under `scripts/`.
+We first complete prompts by calling `complete_prompts.py` and then compute defining metrics using `compute_tox_sent.py`.
+In the latter, comment out the metrics that you are not interested in which is important because computing regard requires a different running environment.

 Other requirements:
 - To create completions given prompts, download respective models from huggingface/transformers e.g.
 ```